agilord/aws_client/generated/aws_route53resolver_api/README.md

 DNS resolvers on your network can forward DNS queries to Resolver in a specified VPC.
-This allows your DNS resolvers to easily resolve domain names for AWS resources such as EC2 instances or records in a Route 53 private hosted zone.
+This allows your DNS resolvers to easily resolve domain names for Amazon Web Services resources such as EC2 instances or records in a Route 53 private hosted zone.
 For more information, see <a href="https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver.html#resolver-overview-forward-network-to-vpc">How DNS Resolvers on Your Network Forward DNS Queries to Route 53 Resolver</a>
 in the <i>Amazon Route 53 Developer Guide</i>.